 - puffy pouches of fat in the upper or lower lids that create a tired or aged appearance.

 The operation is done on an outpatient basis under MAC (Monitored Anesthesia Care).

 The incisions are made where the natural crease should be in the upper lids and below the lash line in the lower lids.
 Excess fat and skin are removed.

 If only excess fat is present in the lower lids, it may be removed through an incision inside the lower lids with no external incision or scar (transconjunctival blepharoplasty).

-Additional procedures that would enhance the result are: Forehead Lift, Face Lift, Chemical Peel or Laser Skin Resurfacing.
+Additional procedures that enhance the result are Forehead Lift, Face Lift, Chemical Peel, or Laser Skin Resurfacing.

 Will insurance cover my Eyelid surgery procedure?

 Insurance will not cover this cosmetic procedure.
-Please keep in mind that we offer several easy plastic surgery financing options, including those from Alphaeon, Prosper, CareCredit, and PatientFi.
+We offer several easy plastic surgery financing options, including those from Alphaeon, Prosper, CareCredit, and PatientFi.